Learn the second most spoken language in the world – Learn Hindi

 Day 17 – Language & Cultural training in Jaipur / Yoga & Ayurveda

-We dedicate our day today to Yoga & Ayurveda ( ancient Indian science to heal sole and body)
+We dedicate our day today to Yoga & Ayurveda (ancient Indian science to heal sole and body)

 www.indovacations.net\english\Yoga.htm

-Ayurveda gives a divine prevention from diseases and a holy contentment to the life of an individual.
+In the afternoon there will be an Ayurveda session.
+Ayurveda gives divine prevention from diseases and holy contentment to the life of an individual.
 In short, Ayurveda simply explains the laws of nature that cause disease.

-www.indovacations.net\english\Ayurveda.htm
+: www.indovacations.net\english\Ayurveda.htm

 Ayurveda body massages can also be arranged for those who are interested !